FlexMeasures/flexmeasures-client/README.rst

 Getting Started
 ===============

 To get started using the FlexMeasures Client package first an account needs to be registered with a FlexMeasures instance or a local FlexMeasures instance needs to be created.
-Registring a to a FlexMeasures instance can be done through `Seita BV <https://seita.nl/>`_.
+Registering a to a FlexMeasures instance can be done through `Seita BV <https://seita.nl/>`_.
 To create a local instance of FlexMeasures follow the `FlexMeasures documentation <https://flexmeasures.readthedocs.io/en/latest/index.html>`_.

 In this example we are connecting to ``localhost:5000``, To connect to a different host add the host in the initialization of the client.